pbkware/astro-main-menu/demo/src/pages/reference.md

     id?: string;
     /** Passed to MenuClickProcessor.dataClickEventer handler.
 Can hold data specific to this menu item that is used by handler */ data?: string;
+    /** Specifies the type of click handler to use.
+     * If undefined, then, if url is defined, the clickHandlerType is set to AnchorTag, otherwise it is set to MenuClickProcessor.*/ clickHandlerType?: ClickHandlerType;
     /** Specifies menu items in a sub menu attached to this menu item.
 Note that only top level menu items can have children */ children?: readonly MenuItemDefinition[];
 }

+export type ClickHandlerType = 'anchorTag' | 'menuClickProcessor';
 ```
 ## Settings